jpfy/node-llap/README.md

 Hopefully it should not be too hard for you to poke around the sources, figuring out what code does what and how to modify it to one's needs.

+## Notice

+While doing this project was fun, I have moved on to a different solution for the same "problem".
+The approach taken in this project is "one app to rule them all": the node app monitors the incoming transmissions, processes them, logs the data, takes care of displaying the data over http.
+I was having hard time making the logging work the way I wanted, and figuring out how to display graphs was a bit daunting.
+So, all in all, I probably won't work on this anymore.

 ### Setup

 The basic hardware setup is: